by Debbie “The Rat Lady” Ducommun

 ampicillin for aquarium fish;

-tetracycline and tylosin for livestock/poultry.
-Prescription drugs can be purchased
+doxycycline and enrofloxacin for birds.
+Prescription drugs can be

-either from your vet, a human pharmacy (often cheaper), or a mail order
+purchased either from your vet, a human pharmacy (often cheaper), or a mail

 When ordering an antibiotic by mail order, be sure to specify if you

-want capsules or liquid, or you might get loose powder or tablets
+want capsules, packets, or liquid, or you might get loose powder

 Here are some sources: